-Uses engaged in retail sales of vehicle fuels for personal vehicles, other than fleet fueling facilities and truck stops.
+Uses engaged in retail sales of vehicl fuels for personal vehicles, other stops.
 (Note: Fleet vehicle fueling facilities and truck stops are part of the "Commercial Vehicle Repair and Maintenance" specific use type).
-Fueling stations may dispense conventional vehicle fuels.
+Fueling stations may dispense conventional vehicle fuels and/or alternative vehicle fuels.